CCI-MOC/m2/docs/rest_api.md

 ---
 ###Provision:
 Provision API is needed for provisioning a node from MOC cluster as of now.
-Provision operation internally calls a ceph clone operation.
-Ceph clone operation usually takes a snap_
+Provision operation internally calls a ceph clone operation which makes a copy of the given image and uses it to provision the node.

 Following is the call for API: